pret/pokered/README.md

 Known Bugs
 ====
-- Only portions of spinner tiles animate
+- Only portions of spinner tiles animate.
+- Occasionally, menu text sets itself to scroll.
+- Some sprites in the Celadon University area spawn bugged out.

 Credits
 ====
 * Plague von Karma - Creator of the Showdown Mod, Developer
 * Martha's Against Humanity - Developer
 * Ema Skye - Developer
+* pret et al - Pokémon Red and Blue Disassembly Project, many tutorials helped us!
 * ausma - Showdown Mod assistance
 * Paulluxx - Showdown Mod assistance
 * DuoM2 - Showdown Mod assistance
 * Albatross - Much of the new sprites used in the hack
 * ZumiIsawhat? - Restorations of beta OST
 * Helix Chamber, RacieBeep, et al - Prototype Pokémon sprites
-* pret et al - Pokémon Red and Blue Disassembly Project, many tutorials helped us!
-* Vortyne - Reused a bit of code from their pureRGB hack to add a Mew encounter!
+* Vortyne - Reused a bit of code from their pureRGB hack, which was used to assist with the eventual final Mew encounter.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld!

 Original README.md proceeding;